ekchew/binon/README.md

 The `TValue` types for `IntObj` and `UIntObj` are `IntVal` and `UIntVal`, respectively.
 The latter are also BinON data structures as opposed to a built-in C++ integer type.

-The reason for this is that BinON allows for big integers as can appear in Python at times. `IntVal`, then, can contain either a `std::int64_t` or a `std::basic_string<std::byte>` for cases in which the internal value would not fit in 64 bits.
+The reason for this is that BinON allows for big integers as can appear in Python at times. `IntVal`, then, can contain either a `std::int64_t` or a `std::string` of bytes for cases in which the internal value would not fit in 64 bits.

 Look at the documentation in "intobj.hpp" for info on how this works.
 Of particular note, while both the `scalar()` and `asScalar()` methods of `IntVal` and `UIntVal` return a 64-bit integer, `scalar()` may throw an exception if it must be truncated down from a big integer while `asScalar()` will simply return the truncated int.
 (Note: helper functions like `GetObjVal()` will use `asScalar()` internally.
 The idea here is if you wrote `GetObjVal<std::int16_t>(obj)`, it's assumed to behave like a `static_cast<std::int16_t>(val)`, so you are effectively authorizing the truncation.)